 At Telenor Group we find that implementation is the key to ensuring that we properly handle requests from authorities.
 This requires continuous improvement.
 We achieve this

 Telenor Group's compliance management system for handling authority requests is built on international standards.
 Risk assessments identify challenges and is the starting point for definition of group-wide requirements, controls, training ambitions and compliance follow-up.
-The specialised compliance management system for authority request is complemented by Telenor Group's general management system for human rights which covers activities ranging from overall human rights due diligence to project- or issue-specific risk assessments.

 4. POLICY